SimVascular/simvascular.github.io/documentation/svfsiplus/solver-input-file/mesh_parameters/readme.md

 The &lt;<strong>Add_face</strong> name=<i>mesh_face_name</i>&gt; parameters subsection under the &lt;<strong>Add_mesh</strong>&gt; parameter associates the surface mesh named <i>mesh_face_name</i>
 with the volumetric mesh.
-A surface mesh, refered to as a <i>face</i>, is used to apply boundary conditions.
+A surface mesh, referred to as a <i>face</i>, is used to apply boundary conditions.

 <!-- ---------------------------------------- -->